With Process Communication Model you can learn the skills to observe, analyse and adjust behavior through effective interaction

 - ==> Has a different set of behaviours when in distress

-Based on award-winning scientific research developed by Dr. Taibi Kahler, Process Communication has been successfully implemented by more than a million people on five continents and can be applied in a range of contexts including sales, business, education, medicine, recruitment, politics, religion, parenting, and personal relationships.
+Based on award-winning scientific research developed by Dr. Taibi Kahler, Process Communication has been successfully implemented by almost 1.5 million people on five continents and can be applied in a range of contexts including sales, business, education, medicine, recruitment, politics, religion, parenting, and personal relationships.

 See more information about PCM and the different personality types HERE: